The Leray transform: factorization, dual $CR$ structures and model hypersurfaces in $\mathbb{C}\mathbb{P}^2$: Projective dual structures

 where

 Here $a_j$ and $ m_{jk}$ are given by \eqref{M-Spec}. \end{proposition}

-Note that from the examples in Section \ref{SS:ExamplesOfMRegularity}, we already have this result for the special matrices $M_1$ and $M_2$.
+Note that from the examples in Section \ref{SS:ExamplesOfMAdmissibility}, we already have this result for the special matrices $M_1$ and $M_2$.
 In particular,

 \begin{proof} The result is local.
-Suppose that $\cs$ is $M_2$-regular at a particular point.
+Suppose that $\cs$ is $M_2$-admissible at a particular point.
 The transformation laws from the proof of Proposition \ref{L:ProjRel} (with $M'=M_2$) yield

 with Routine computation then reduces $\nu_M$ to the form given in \eqref{E:NuDef}.
-If $S$ fails to be $M_2$-regular at some point then by Remark \ref{R:M2-M3} it will be $M_3$-regular there and a similar computation will yield the result. \end{proof}
+If $S$ fails to be $M_2$-admissible at some point then by Remark \ref{R:M2-M3} it will be $M_3$-admissible there and a similar computation will yield the result. \end{proof}

 \begin{remark} Similarly, in the setting of Lemma \ref{L:ProjRel} we have the transformation law

 with $(1,w_{1,M},w_{2,M}) \Upsilon_0$ non-vanishing. $\lozenge$ \end{remark}